Getting Started

 First launch

-- Open existing vault — point Codex at a folder of markdown files (great for Obsidian users)
+- Open an existing folder — point Codex at a folder of markdown files (works with Obsidian vaults)

-- Import markdown folder — copy files from another location
+- Import markdown files — copy files from another location into a new notebook

 Clone this demo vault